123jimin/wplace-joyeuse/README.md

 You should only use one of 31 default colors to draw the image.

-You may draw any part of the image, but for maximal effectiveness, here is a non-mandatory guideline.
+You may draw any part of the image, but for maximal effectiveness, here are non-mandatory guidelines.

 - Draw the earlier part of the chart first.
 - Draw notes and outlines of lasers first.